dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v8.6.3.md

 *Note*:

 + Network connection is required for the license to work.
-+ If nothing is specified, a [7-day free license](https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest#public-trial-license?utm_source=guide) will be used by default which is the case in the above "hello world" example.
++ If nothing is specified, a 7-day free license will be used by default which is the case in the above "hello world" example.
 + The license is actually fetched during the creation of a `BarcodeScanner` or `BarcodeReader` instance.
 + If a public network connection is not available, you can choose to host a license server in your private network.
-[Contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide) for more information.

 An alternative way to specify the license is to use an alphanumeric string which does not require a network connection.
 The following shows how it could be used.
-[Contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide) for more information.
+[Contact us](https://www.dynamsoft.com/company/contact/?utm_source=github) for more information.

 ```javascript
 Dynamsoft.DBR.BarcodeReader.productKeys = "t0068NQAAACgTVU2aucyxqETXKkiomqhV7YoLrnqjLiQQRSH5DBV1UtIs4..."